Phil Tetlow

 In 2017, Phil gave the TED talk on "8 Steps to Understanding Information - and Maybe the Universe."

-For the past 24 years Phil has worked for IBM as a Technical Architect (CTO Data Ecosystems & Academy of Technology Vice President - Emerging Technology (2019 -2022)) where he helps top 100 companies build really big data and analytics IT Systems.
+For the past 24 years Phil has worked for IBM as a Technical Architect (CTO Data Ecosystems & Academy of Technology Vice President - Emerging Technology (2019 -2022)) where he helps top 100 companies build really big data, analytics and AI IT Systems.
 In his spare time he focuses more on the fundamental nature of information at scale and Ecosystems Architecture.
 He' s a qualified Executive IT Architect, an Adjunct Professor of Web Science at the University of Southampton , a Visiting Professor of Practice at Newcastle University and a member of IBM's Academy of Technology Leadership Team.
-He holds the first PhD in Web Science, is a Chartered Engineer, an Open Group Distinguished IT Architect, a Fellow of the Institute of Engineering and Technology and was an Honorary Visiting Fellow of Computer Science at the York University (2009 - 2012).
+He holds the first PhD in Web Science, is a Chartered Engineer, an Open Group Distinguished IT Architect, a Fellow of the Institute of Engineering and Technology (2009 -2024) and was an Honorary Visiting Fellow of Computer Science at the York University (2009 - 2012).
 He has over 30 years experience in the IT industry and has worked on a number of challenging client facing projects.
 He specialises in the application of web-based technologies, metadata and transformation techniques at enterprise level.
 He has participated in the World Wide Web Consortium and coordinated their taskforce on the application of the Semantic Web in Software Engineering as part of the Semantic Web Best Practices and Deployment Working Group.
 He has also helped advise the UK Government, the Bank of England and many household name companies on Artificial Intelligence.

 signature